tacofoundation/mrio/docs/en/specification/cog.md

 HTTP/2, released in 2015, transforms how range requests are handled.
 While the syntax for the `Range` header remains the same as in HTTP/1.1, the protocol introduces a binary framing layer and multiplexing capabilities.

 For example, consider the scenario of fetching 3 tiles from a Cloud-Optimized GeoTIFF (COG).
 With HTTP/2, multiple requests can be handled concurrently over a single connection, significantly reducing latency and improving performance.
-A client can request specific byte ranges—such as 5000–6000, 10,000–11,000, and 15,000–16,000—in parallel using a **single HTTP range request!**:
+A client can request specific byte ranges, such as 5000–6000, 10,000–11,000, and 15,000–16,000, using a **single HTTP range request!**:

 ```bash
 curl -H "Range: bytes=5000-6000, 10000-11000, 15000-16000" http://example.com/image.tif